CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Every bike helmet sold in the USA should have the Consumer Product Safety Commission (CPSC) certification.
 Unfortunately, you may find helmets that don’t have this certification.

-To pass the certification, the helmets go through a series of testing.
+To pass the certification, the helmets go through a series of tests.
 Watch the following video to see a few examples of these tests.

 Size & Fit

 One of the most important things you should consider when buying a new helmet is its size.
-A too big helmet won’t protect your head.
+A helmet that is too big won’t protect your head.
 A small helmet may not fit your head at all.

 How to choose the right size of bike helmet?